Are you an existing or aspiring SENCO?

 Our library (the Nightingale Centre) has an excellent range of teaching resources to help you plan and teach your lessons, such as a range of children's topic books, music and nursery rhymes on CD, as well as artefacts and kits that can be used to illustrate historical periods, different religions, science, mathematics and music.

-After completing the PGCert in NASENCO, you could further your research studies by using the credits gained to progress onto the Master of Research (Education), which in turn provides a foundation for doctoral study.
+After completing this PGCert, you could further your research studies by using the 60 credits gained to directly progress onto second year of the Master of Research (Education), which in turn provides a foundation for doctoral study.

-Research undertaken by groups in the School of Education, in different age phases, will be relevant to this course as will research on professional and interprofessionally practice in the HSCE faculty.
+Research undertaken by groups in the School of Education, in different age phases, will be relevant to this course, as will research on professional and interprofessional practice in the HSSCE faculty.